-- Pirate and maritime crime activity in East Africa and the Indian Ocean HRA saw an increase in the number of piracy activities in the HRA.
+- 1. Pirate and maritime crime activity in East Africa and the Indian Ocean HRA saw an increase in the number of piracy activities in the HRA.
 US Naval Intelligence has issued warnings which were featured in WETA No. 696.
-There were no reports of incidents against commercial vessels this past week.
+There was one report of a suspicious approach this past week involving a vessel with UMS' armed security team (AST) on-board.
 The threat level remains high given the political volatility and tension in the region which, criminal and pirate syndicates may exploit. - 2.
+On 29 Jun at about 1548 (UTC+03), in position 12 04.6 N / 043 36.4 E, the Master and Team Leader of Kota Satria observed 3 high speed boats at about 4 nm away, proceeding towards the vessel at a very high speed.
+The vessel changed course to observe the 3 suspicious vessels' intent and course of action.
+It was observed that the 3 suspicious boats continued to chase the vessel despite it changing its course which confirmed the intent of the perpetrators.
+After chasing the vessel for about 15 minutes, the perpetrators gave up their chase, as they probably could observe that the readiness level of the vessel was high from the positioning of the crew members and the on-board armed maritime marshals.
+The lesson learnt is that operational readiness is key to managing the piracy threat. - 3.
 Based on the geographical development, the general forecast is that the piracy situation will persist even though the conflict between Israel, the Hamas, the Hezbollah, the Houthis, Iran and other Arab factions seems to stabilise.
 The new political problem brewing in Syria may be another flash point to spark a new conflict among the warring fraction.
 In the meantime, pirate and criminal syndicates operating in Somalia will exploit the turmoil and chaos to conduct opportunistic attacks against defenceless commercial shipping.
 UMS HQ warns all stakeholders, that the maritime industry should brace for increased pirate activity as the post-monsoon season brings calmer seas.
 In WETA No. 689, UMS HQ issued an Annex for instructions on enhanced measures during this period.